 Legumes are some of the most powerful high fiber foods you can add to your diet.
 They are affordable, versatile, and extremely nutritious.

 Legumes are especially useful if you are building a balanced high fiber meal plan.
+They are also a key part of the anti-inflammatory diet — so if gut health is a priority, these two approaches work really well together.

 Other High Fiber Foods to Add to Your Diet